Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Examples
 <br>
 <pre class="cblock">
-M570 H1 P4 T15
+M570 S120 ; After a heater has been switched on, wait 120 seconds for it to get close to the set temperature.
+If it takes longer than this, raise a heater fault.
+M570 H1 P4 T15 ; An anomaly on heater 1 must persist for 4 seconds, and must be greater or less than 15C from the setpoint, to raise a heater fault.
 </pre>

+### Notes

 **Warning!** Heating fault detection is provided to reduce the risk of starting a fire if a dangerous fault occurs, for example if the heater cartridge or thermistor falls out of the heater block.
-You should carefully consider sensible values for the detection time or permitted temperature excursion, setting them to incorrectly will reduce the protection.
+You should carefully consider sensible values for the detection time or permitted temperature excursion, setting them incorrectly will reduce the protection.
 Also note that this protection should not be relied upon exclusively.
 Protection against fire should be provided external to the operation of the firmware as well (fuses, fire detection, do not print unattended etc)

 ## M571: Set output on extrude